Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

     ln -s /projects/academic/cyberwksp21 ~/workshop

-   Now, you can easily access all of your files located in the workshop project space. (see the red circle at the bottom of the above picture).
+   Now, you can use the `workshop` link to easily access all of your files located in the workshop project space. (see the red circle at the bottom of the above picture).

 ### 5.5.
 Changing the kernel for an existing notebook